CyberWolfByte/dvwa/README.md

-# Exploiting Blind SQLi (DVWA) (Security Level: Low)
+# Blind SQL Injection With Binary Search (DVWA) (Security Level: Low)

-The Python scripts provide a comprehensive framework for conducting Blind SQL Injection attacks against the Damn Vulnerable Web Application (DVWA).
-The first script introduces foundational classes and methods to facilitate HTTP sessions, set security levels, parse SQL injection responses, and construct SQL queries dynamically.
-Building on this foundation, the second script implements a systematic approach to exploit SQL injection vulnerabilities, aiming to extract sensitive database information such as the database name, table names, column details, and ultimately, user credentials.
-It starts by establishing a testing session with DVWA, then sequentially narrows down the search through a series of crafted SQL queries to identify the database structure and contents, with stages for determining the length and content of database names, enumerating tables and columns, and extracting user passwords.
-User interaction is integrated for targeted exploration, allowing for the interruption of processes to streamline the data extraction phases.
-This combination showcases a methodical exploitation process that leverages automation and user input to uncover and exploit vulnerabilities in web applications.
+The revised Python script enhances the efficiency of Blind SQL Injection attacks against the Damn Vulnerable Web Application (DVWA) by incorporating binary search techniques.
+Central to this approach is the `get_query_result` function, which executes SQL injection queries tailored with specific table and column names, a target username, and a dynamically calculated midpoint value.
+This function's results, interpreted as `True` for successful conditions and `False` otherwise, facilitate the binary search strategy, drastically cutting down the query count needed for determining the password hash's length over traditional linear search methods.

+Further refinement is seen in character extraction for the password hash.
+By leveraging the `ASCII(SUBSTR())` function, the script conducts a binary search on ASCII values to pinpoint each hash character efficiently.
+This method contrasts sharply with the exhaustive linear search, offering a notable reduction in queries by halving the search space until the correct character is identified.
+This dual application of binary search—first, to ascertain the hash length and then to decode its characters—marks a significant leap in optimizing SQL injection efforts, ensuring a faster and more resource-effective breach process.

 ## Disclaimer